 - Pinus caribaea Morelet: the species is very well adapted to natural regeneration management and is the only tropical pine that grows naturally at low elevations.
 Also, because of its ability to grow in virtually any type of soil, it is one of the most widely planted pine species worldwide.
 It is used in pure plantations, along boundaries, windbreaks, for erosion control, and reclamation of watersheds and degraded sites.
 This pine is widely grown in plantations throughout the humid tropics (CATIE, Rojas Rodríguez, & Ortiz Malavasi, 1991; USDA, 2014).
 This pine is used for the production of resins and sawtimber.
 There is an estimated need for a total annual volume of 220,000 m3 transformed for the production of tongue-and-groove boards, planks, furniture and carpentry to cover the demand in the departments of Casanare, Meta, Santander and the city of Bogota.
-In the Orinoquia, Caribbean pine grows in soils that are not very fertile, with good drainage in piedmont areas; it generally does not grow on soils with poor drainage or with a hard, impermeable layer; it grows in sandy soils with good drainage, acid pH that varies from 4.3 to 6.5; it resists saline, clayey and heavy soils (Figure 1).
+In the Orinoquia, Caribbean pine grows in soils that are not very fertile, with good drainage in piedmont areas; it generally does not grow on soils with good drainage, acid pH that varies from 4.3 to 6.5; it resists saline, clayey and heavy soils (Figure 1).